DNS · MX

 What does MX priority mean?

-MX priority is a number assigned to a mail server to determine the order in which servers should be used.
-A lower number means a higher priority.
-Senders will try the lowest number first.
-If the primary server is offline, the sending server will try the next lowest number.
+MX priority is a number assigned to a mail server to determine the order servers are used.
+A lower number means a higher priority — senders try the lowest number first.
+If the primary is offline, the sending server tries the next lowest.

 Can an MX record point to an IP address?